Here’s a list of my top 10 things to do in Doha, Qatar. Doha is not the largest city, but there are many fun activities you’ll enjoy.

 9. Visit Mathaf: Arab Museum of Modern Art

-Mathaf is a small but interesting museum that shows contemporary Arab art.
-It’s located near Qatar Foundation, in the western part of Doha.
 It also has a very nice museum store, full of unique items.
 It’s often quiet during weekdays, so you’ll likely be able to enjoy a quiet, reflective stroll through the galleries.
-Mathaf can by a little tricky to find, so make sure you consult this map in advance.
+Mathaf can be a little tricky to find, so make sure you consult this map in advance.

 10. Drink tea at Katara